 Researchers have conducted several clinical trials investigating vaccines against herpes infection, but no commercially available vaccine is currently available.

-Experts suggest that even if antiviral drugs destroy the active parts of the infection, it only takes a small amount of the virus to hide in the nerve cells and become dormant for the herpes virus to continue persisting in the body.
+Experts suggest that even if antiviral drugs destroy the active parts of the virus, it only takes a small amount of the virus to hide in the nerve cells and become dormant for the herpes virus to continue persisting in the body.

 Some medications may reduce the frequency and severity of symptoms and lower the chances of passing the infection on to others.
 Current antiviral medications to treat herpes include: